SFBC CHURCH FACILITY USE POLICY

 10. Any person or group must sign the “Church Facility Reservation Request and Agreement” form prior to reservation of church facilities.

-11. Any use of media equipment (audio/visual) requires the hiring of a media team representative ($100 per event).
+11. Any use of the sanctuary requires a $500 fee and a $500 deposit ($1,000 total).
+The fee compensates the individuals involved in stage clearing and recovery as well as the hiring of a media team representative to be present at the event rehearsal and service.
 Audio and visual equipment may not be used or moved by anyone outside of the church’s media team.

 Church facilities and equipment are made available to church members with the following qualifications: